DevElucass/DevElucass/README.md

 Hello, I'm Lucas, software developer, with Backend Jr training in the Oracle-ONE-Alura program for the world from Ti, an area that motivates me and awakens passion every day and I feel useful by developing programs and applications that contribute somehow to a better life of people today.

+Hi, I'm Lucas, a Software Engineer and Developer, with a Backend degree from the Oracle-ONE-Alura program in 2023, ready for the IT world.
+This area motivates me and inspires great passion every day.
+I feel useful when developing programs and applications that contribute in some way to a better life for people today.

 ### Redes social